 - What should we continue doing that is working well and helps us succeed?

 Lastly, the Scouts are assigned to get to know the team they are responsible for leading.
-During this session, the Scoutmaster is getting to know more about his troop leaders and should take this assignment to heart as well.
+During this session, the Scoutmaster is getting to know more about his or her troop leaders and should take this assignment to heart as well.
 This concludes the second module of the training.

-The Scoutmaster then leads a discussion of how to be an effective leader who helps each member of his team succeed, explaining that their role is not to simply tell people what to do, but to care about their team and help them succeed.
+The Scoutmaster then leads a discussion of how to be an effective leader who helps each member of his or her team succeed, explaining that their role is not to simply tell people what to do, but to care about their team and help them succeed.
 This leads into a discussion of servant leadership, or others-first leadership, with the group.

 The Scouts learn to create a vision of success for the troop as well as to define goals for how to get there.
 They define this vision for themselves for their new leadership position and write it on the leadership position card.